Step 1

 • Additional services

-Once your expectations are clearly established, you can make an initial selection and proceed to the comparison phase .
-At this stage, it is necessary to collect opinions from current customers, to discuss with the sales teams or to try to obtain a trial version .
-These are all elements that will help you choose the ERP tool adapted to your needs and the ambitions of your company.
+Once your expectations have been clearly established, you can make an initial selection and proceed to the comparison phase.
+At this stage, you'll need to gather opinions from existing customers, discuss with sales teams or even try to obtain a trial version.
+All these factors will help you to choose the ERP tool best suited to your needs and your company's ambitions.

-Tip: An integrated ERP solution makes it possible, for example, to group all of your data on the same platform.
-Here are 10 benefits of choosing an integrated solution to manage your business.
+Tip: An integrated ERP solution, for example, enables you to consolidate all your data on a single platform.
+Here are 10 advantages of choosing an integrated solution to manage your business.

 3. Go for the feeling

-Can't decide?
-Base it on your feeling and the ease of communication you had during your discussions with the teams.
-You will be required to communicate several times a week… for months.
-At similar prices and features, friendly and constructive communication can help you decide between them.
+Can't make up your mind?
+Rely on your feeling and ease of communication you've had with the teams.
+You'll be communicating several times a week... for months on end.
+For similar prices and features constructive communication can help you decide.

-To help you, here is the guide to choosing an ERP as a service company.
+To help you, here's a guide to choosing an ERP as a service company.

 Framing and planning an ERP 2 project